 As we’ve previously reported, the new BT-50 shares its platform, drivetrains, and interior design with the latest Isuzu D-Max, with the application of Mazda’s Kodo design language to the exterior being the real point of differentiation with this new model.

-Priced from $44,090 for the base XT Dual Cab Chassis 4×2 auto, this entry point marks a $3390 increase compared to its equivalent in the D-Max range, while the $59,990 RRP of the range topping GT 4×4 auto undercuts the D-Max X-Terrain by $2910, ignoring the latter’s drive-away price deal.
+Priced from $44,090 for the base XT Dual Cab Chassis 4×2 auto at launch, this entry point marks a $3390 increase compared to its equivalent in the D-Max range, while the $59,990 RRP of the range topping GT 4×4 auto undercuts the D-Max X-Terrain by $2910, ignoring the latter’s drive-away price deal.

 All three BT-50 variants are powered by the same ‘4JJ3-TCX’ 3.0-litre four-cylinder turbo diesel engine that features in the D-Max which produces 140kW and 450Nm – healthy numbers, but down on the new 500Nm class average on paper.